 - 1. To study Client Server based program using RPC. - 2.
 To study Client Server based program using RMI. - 3.
-To Study Implementation of Clock Synchronization (logical/physical). - 4.
+To Study Implementation of Clock Synchronization(logical/physical). - 4.
 To Study Implementation of Election algorithm. - 5.
 To study Implementation of Mutual Exclusion algorithms. - 6.
 To write Program multi-threaded client/server processes. - 7.
-To write Program to demonstrate process/code migration. - 8.
+To write Program to demonstrate process/ code migration. - 8.
 Write a distributed application using EJB. - 9.
 Write a program using CORBA to demonstrate object brokering.

 Course Code CSE523 Course Title Network Technology and Security laboratory Type of Course PE LTP 0 0 2 Credits 1 Course Prerequisites Basic Knowledge of Computer Networks and Security Techniques Course Objectives Learners will be able to understand concepts used in network design and the need to secure data travelling across the network.
-Course Outcome (CO) The learner will be able to- 1.
-Understand the concepts of confidentiality, availability ar integrity (CIA) in context of information assurance.
-2. Handle configuring host and network level technical secu - controls to include host firewalls, user access controls, intrusion 45 detection, prevention and encryption at all levels 100 3.
-Describe the hardware, software and services that comprise an 200 enterprise network.
-671, FT R. C. 4.
+Course Outcome (CO) At the end of the course, the learner will be able to- 1.
+Understand the concepts of confidentiality, availability and integrity (CIA) in context of information assurance.
+45 2.
+Handle configuring host and network level technical security 1000 controls to include host firewalls, user access controls, intrusion 600 detection, prevention and encryption at all levels 10 15 3.
+Describe the hardware, software and services that comprise an enterprise network.
+5/3 4.
 Articulate integration of components to form a network solution